weichie/trecked/README.md

 # Trecked
 Ever seen a post on facebook that goes like "Someone any tips & tricks for Kroatia?".
-Definitely during the summer vacations.
-I saw this as a perfect oportunity to create this travel app named **Trecked: Your personal travel guide, created by your friends!**
+Definitely during the summer vacation season.
+I saw this as a perfect opportunity to create this travel app named **Trecked: Your personal travel guide, created by your friends!**

 > This project is not live yet...